ElGuillermo/HLL_CRCON_Installer/README.md

     ```
 6. Follow instructions
    You'll need to have some informations handy :
-   - HLL game server RCCON IP
+   - HLL game server RCON IP
-   - HLL game server RCCON port
+   - HLL game server RCON port
-   - HLL game server RCCON password
+   - HLL game server RCON password
    These are provided by your game server provider (Qonzer, GTX, GPortal, etc)

 Please report [here](https://discord.com/channels/685692524442026020/1337758742447652895) if you encounter any issue.